CJ-Mayes/CJ-Mayes/README.md

 ## ⚡ Welcome To CJ-Mayes

+As of January 2026, I closed my personal website.
+Thanks!

 ## ⚡ Website Content

 * Within this repository, you will find details of every blog I have posted that requires code from cj-mayes.com